 A lot can be learned from the moral code of the environmental movement.
 That code is based on the work of the French philosopher Jean Jacques Rousseau.
 The centuries before Rousseau, the Catholic Church had held the patent on creation.
 They believe that a male God created the world.
 In that view there is no room for a nature that is self-creating.
 It was Rousseau that reintroduced nature as a force in its own right.
 But Rousseau’s nature is half a nature.
 Rousseau is blinded by nature, and doesn’t see its fangs.
 It is called a romantic view for a reason.
 The limiting aspects of nature, such as cold, hunger, disease, its physical laws and death have no place in this view.
 Rousseau was verbal about nature’s beauty, yet silent about her limitations.

 Rousseau also argued that man is born innocent and that it is society that subsequently corrupts him.
 Despite the fact that this idea wasn’t an overall success in politics, this part of Rousseau’s ideology has survived in the environmental movement.
 People such as William Wordsworth and Henri David Thoreau have turned it into the mantra which still holds today: industry pollutes and ordinary man is innocent.
 That places the responsibility for environmental protection squarely with industry and exonerates the consumer.
 I am not sure whether the freedom from oppression found in the Enlightenment was meant to have that side-effect.

 This is the play within the play that I am referring to.
 The larger conflict between human development and environmental protection is played out on a much smaller stage between industry and consumer.
-Nature’s darker side and consumer responsibility are not in the script, but their roles cannot be denied.
+Nature’s darker side and consumer complicity are not in the script, but their roles cannot be denied.
 Nature does what nature does and the development of the human race is continuing regardless.
 Not to forget that human development is largely about overcoming nature’s many limitations.
-Some say that the Jeannie is out of the bottle, but I have lost an interest in this type of drama production.
+Some say that the Jeannie is out of the bottle, and I agree.